ecmwf/open-ecpds/docs/why-openecpds.md

 manage queues,
 review event histories,
 and work with concepts that map directly to how a distributed transfer estate is run.
+A real-time 3D globe view, **Live Earth**, visualises every transfer currently in progress — aggregated per destination Host, colour-coded by status, and broken down by Acquisition versus Dissemination — giving operators an immediate, at-a-glance picture of global activity that a table-only dashboard cannot provide.

 The documentation also reflects this operational focus, with dedicated sections for transfer statistics,